Teacher Preparation Policy

 The state's approval process for teacher preparation programs should hold programs accountable for the quality of the teachers they produce.
 This goal was reorganized in 2021.

 Minimum Standards of Performance: Ohio does not set minimum standards of performance for the categories of data that programs must report.
 The state does require a summary pass rate on state licensure examinations of 80%.
 This 80% pass-rate standard, while common among states, sets the bar quite low and is not a meaningful measure of program performance.
+The state also requires program to provide data on metrics such as, "Teacher candidate satisfaction survey results;" "Employer survey results;" and "Percent of candidates transitioning from residency to professional license."However, the state does not set minimum standards of performance for these data.

 Program Accountability: Ohio articulates consequences for programs that fail to meet specific criteria, although the 80% pass rate is not a meaningful minimum standard.
 An educator preparation provider is "effective" if the overall institutional summary pass rate of completers on all required exams is at least 80%.
 "At risk of low-performing" is the pass rate that is less than 80%, and "low performing" is the pass rate that is less than 80% for more than three consecutive years.
 The state may designate a program as "not approved;" however, the criteria for designating a program "not approved" is not clear.